charliewhitfield/ivoyager_table_importer/README.md

 Specifies a single-column 'enumeration' table.
 No other file directives can be present.

+This is essentially the same as DB_ENTITIES except that only the 0-column is allowed, so we are creating table enumerations with no data.
+The only header that may be used (optionally) is `Prefix`.
+As for DB_ENTITIES, prefixing the 0-column is done by modifying the header tag as `Prefix/<entity prefix>`.

-You can obtain row_number using IVTableData.enumerations[entity_name].
-Or you can obtain an enum-like dictionary structure using IVTableData.get_enumeration(table_name).
+You can obtain row_number using `IVTableData.enumerations[entity_name]` or an enum-like dictionary structure using IVTableData.get_entity_enumeration(table_name).

 ## WIKI_TITLES Format